DmIvanov/DmIvanov.github.io/_posts/2025-04-28-complexity-3-problem-solution-mismatch.md

 ### Signs You Might Be Dealing with a Problem–Solution Discrepancy

 Recognizing the mismatch is the first step.
-Here are some signs:
+Here are some examples:

 - **You have to frequently explain “why it’s done this way.”**
-  If a design needs extensive documentation to justify itself, it might be too complicated for what it’s solving.
+  When working with some piece of logic you need to gather some additional context.
+The design needs extensive documentation to justify itself.

 - **You’re writing a lot of glue code, wrappers, or adapters.**
   These often appear when the parts don’t naturally fit together — you're forcing compatibility where there isn’t any.